robfatland/ops/friction/README.md

 ## Overview

 I do benefit from multiple sources on Youtube; for example rock climbing videos each have some value.
 Usually.
 So perhaps this has some value as a data point.
-Any case I can aggregate ideas from other sources... but before I: Some reflection: By me for me.
+Any case the idea is to evaluate ideas from other sources... after some core dump reflection.
-I started this writeup at 27 pounds down in a plan to lose 60 *and get healthy otherwise actually* in the process.
-I have not yet solved the 'sustain' problem.
-The plan of this README is to first outline my current state of thinking, then collect external information, then write out a synthesis on sustaining health.

-## Current state of thinking

-Let's start with *prior input* and *reflections* on becoming and staying healthy.
+## Begin at X, go to Y, currently at Z where Y < Z < X

+With **Z** looking encouraging I look ahead to the *sustain* problem: **<= Y**.

-### fitness program: pro and con.
+### fitness pro and con.

-- Gym X Fitness Program Y makes two good points that are worth internalizing
+- Gym P Fitness Program T: Emphasizes two useful ideas
-  - Satiety or 'feeling full' is a combination of real body stimulus and perception
+  - Satiety ('feeling full') is a combination of real body stimulus and perception
     - Perception has to be trained
   - Nutrition includes complex carbs, vegetables, fat, and protein
-    - For each category there are good and bad versions
+    - For each category there are good and bad versions... except vegetables which are just good
-- Gym X Fitness Program Y also provides a self-defeating 'invisible' principle
+- Gym P Fitness Program T also provides a self-defeating 'invisible' principle
-  - Not to fault them but the fitness program people are in it for the money.
-It is a business; of course!
+  - Fitness program people are in it for the money, obviously...
-  - Thinking that they care (beyond at a polite level) puts my eggs in an Illusion Basket
+  - So thinking that they *care* (beyond politess) is not a business plan for sustainable health
+    - ...unless one has considerable wealth
-    - The problem comes when the program ends *if my healthy behavior is predicated on them caring*
+    - ...hence my healthy behavior has to rest on sterner foundations

+Many other useful ideas come out of Gym P Fitness Program T so two further principles before I move on.

+Firstly surface motivation is easy and ineffectual whereas deep motivation is difficult and effective.
+This must be internal, trained and habituated.
+From observation: Passive and reactive habits take years of repetitions to re-train.

-Many other useful ideas come out of Gym X Fitness Program Y but mainly: Surface motivation is easy and ineffectual; and deep motivation is difficult.
-It can't come from an external point of origin.
-Second point: The mechanics of nutrition are about as complicated as a car.
+Secondly: The mechanics of nutrition are about as complicated as a car.
 Not dead simple, not rocket science, somewhere in between.
 The day-to-day operation is pretty simple in fact but if details are neglected (like say regular oil changes or brown rice over white) it is going to cut down on how long the car lasts.

+### intermezzo on what works

+Sustainability websites abound; so here is a 17-element listing of what works from healthline.
+Numbers in paren are my degree of self-emphasis (averaging 'in practice' and 'my theoretical approach') on 1-10.
+Odds of successfully making a permanent change are 1 in 5.

+1. Exercise (10) Climbing, sailing
+2. Breakfast (10) Need to add a vegetable...
+3. Protein (8) Cheat towards salmon
+4. Weigh yourself (10) Daily
+5. Moderate carbs (7) less less less less
+6. Lift (10) A motivating context is necessary, see Exercise
+7. Setbacks happen (5) Resonates with the white knuckle problem
+8. Don't weekend-deviate (8) Alcohol in particular is kryptonite
+9. Hydrate (6) Does coffee count?
+10. Enough sleep (10) And regular hours
+11. Control stress (7) How?
+12. External support system (3)
+13. Food tracker (4) I prefer to meditate
+14. Veggies (10) Nutrients for nothing and your Satiety for free
+15. Consistency (10) Though recalling that foolish consistency is the hobgoblin of little minds
+16. Mindful eating (9) 'What does a yellow light mean?'
+17. Realistic sustainable changes (10) Motivating this write-up

+What is missing from this list for me is consistent meditation on the process -- daily basis -- and identification of points of failure in that meditation.
+For example I am frequently in improvisational situations with regard to calories-in.
+Open boxes of donuts abound; and even successfully refusing Empty Carbs of Opportunity (ECOs) never feels like a solved problem. *Maybe* these refusals are getting a bit habituated after 3/4 of a year of repetitions.
+Stopping drinking mostly has helped a lot as well.
+After a small glass of wine brownies just flow into my hand as if by magic.

+Ok onward.

 ### health versus BMI

-The primary goal of this exercise -- writing this up -- is to avoid 'this time around'.
-It would be very pleasant to solve my health once and for good.
-That is: *Solved* in contrast to *goal reached*.
+Writing this up intends to avoid 'this time around' syndrome.
+It would be very pleasant to solve health once and for good. *Solved* in contrast to *goal reached*.
-The notes here identify solved as a change from 'this time around' to 'this is the last time around'; because as Cerebus says the novelty of being dropped on your head wears thin in a hurry.
-The novelty of getting to a goal *temporarily* has really worn thin.
-Fortunately I did have a precipitating event to help me try and re-frame from *goal* to *solved*.
-This event was my dad dying.
+As Cerebus remarks: The novelty of being dropped on your head wears thin in a hurry.
+The novelty of reaching a goal *temporarily* has worn thin, particularly the white knuckle feeling of holding a precarious perch.
+Fortunately a precipitating event re-frames *goal* thinking as *solved* thinking.
+This was my dad dying.
 He was 28 when I was born.
-Did a 28 year countdown clock start ticking the day he passed away?
+Did a 28 year countdown clock start ticking?
-I suppose the answer is 'yes unless' so welcome dear future self to ***unless***.
+Am I Bellairs' house?
+I suppose the answer is 'yes unless' so welcome, future self, to ***unless***.

-I think health is related to joy of being alive in a virtuous cycle.
-Thinking this is so but then failing to live that way is a self bait-and-switch.
-'Yeah obviously but today I just don't have time to eat healthy.'
+I think health is related to a joy in living as a virtuous cycle.
+Thinking this is so but then failing to live that way is a self-swindle: I'm kidding myself to keep a surface level of equanimity while engines of self-destruction churn away below street level.
+There is a larger problem here and health is symptomatic.
+But just as I started this with a symptomatic mindset (weight loss, not health gain) I'm happy to change the symptom (health gain, not joy in living) in the hope that I'm moving towards sorting that big one out.

-Another bait-and-switch is the idea that weight is health.
-Or BMI is health.
-And permit me to remind you, dear future self, that this time around (this *last* time around) you began with just that idea.
-'Healthy' was the lip service, weight was the reified read-out... and that is actually just fine.
-Better to start under unresolved motivation than not start out.
+### misguided tactics

+To reiterate: 'Weight is health' is a good proxie but it's not completely accurate.
+BMI is a symptom; and not all who sniffle have colds.
+But: better to start under inaccurate motivations than not start out.
 I also started out with the idea that weight loss is 90%+ from diet and 10%- from exercise.
-On prior trips around the loss/gain cycle I used exercise as the lead dog, the 90%.
-This time I began with "it has to be 100% diet".
-The start day was August 3 2018.
+On prior trips around this loop exercise was the lead dog, doing the 90% heavy lifting.
+This time I began with "100% diet, no exercise".
+The start day after a year of false starts was August 3 2018.

-The process began very *gradually* and over the first nine months my mindset has changed from weight loser to a more complete mindset of health manager.
-Before this change: The phrase 'Use it or lose it' kept playing somewhere in the back of my mind... but it was only sloshing gasoline, no match... and I didn't worry too much about the dearth of matches.
-Then one winter day the child had a playdate at the Seattle Boulder Project so I rented some tight shoes and a chalk bag and wandered in so as to keep tabs on her.
+Over the first 3/4 year my mindset changed from weight loser to a health manager; but that transition is not done.
+The phrase 'Use it or lose it' kept playing somewhere in the back of my mind... but only as sloshing gasoline...

-Match.
+Then one winter day a playdate at the Seattle Boulder Project obliged me to rent some tight-fitting shoes and a chalk bag and I wandered about and managed a couple of VBs (most basic climbs).
+That was the match.

 ### the sub-problem

-This is probably the most important idea here: Don't treat an *obstacle* as an obstacle because you habitually dismiss obstacles with no obvious solution.
+The most important bit of self-advice here: Don't treat an *obstacle* as an obstacle because you habitually dismiss obstacles that have no obvious solution.
-What happens?
-The obstacle disappears from view.
-It becomes an *invisible* obstacle.
+The obstacle disappears from view, becomes an *invisible* obstacle.

-Rather: Treat an obstacle as an active challenge that you can solve.
-This absolutely requires looking at a *perceived* obstacle and asking yourself repeatedly "What is the real obstacle behind this perception?"
+Rather: Treat an obstacle as a problem.
+It is an active challenge to solve it.
+This absolutely requires looking at a *perceived* obstacle and asking over and over again "What is the real obstacle behind this perception?"
-This task -- identifying the *actual* obstacle is what leads to framing a solvable problem.
+This task -- identifying the *actual* obstacle -- leads to framing a solvable problem.
 Turning an impossible obstacle into an actively solvable problem is the ***sub-problem***.
 Sub-problem skill is the grandest of all skills to develop.
 I often marvel at how bad I am at sub-problems after I accidentally solve one.

+The example here: I don't want to go lift weights at the gym because -- although I know it is good for my health -- it just doesn't sound fun at the moment; so yeah use it or lose it but not today.
+The perceived obstacle is 'get to the gym to lift weights cause it is good for you'.
+Sub-problem thinking: 'Get to the gym to lift' is not the actual problem.
+What is the actual problem?
+What is the actual problem??
+Oh... the actual problem is 'Find an activity that is fun'.
+And by accidentally doing *that*...

 ### Friction and Fraction